canada-ca/design-system/information-findability/metadata.md

     </p>
     <p>The contents of &lt;title&gt; tags are also used in social media posts, browser tabs, and bookmarks.</p>
     <p>
-        <strong>Note:</strong> When you create a page in AEM “- Canada.ca” is automatically added to the end of your title tag.
+        <strong>Note:</strong> When you create a page in AEM "- Canada.ca" is automatically added to the end of your title tag.
 This helps people easily identify where the content came from when a page is shared.
 If your content is not in
         AEM you can manually add this tag to your title field.
     </p>
     <div class="row">